Eurovision Song Contest 2019: Correction of the results

 The Belarusian jury was dismissed following the revelation of their votes in the first semi-final, which is contrary to the rules of the contest.
 To comply with the contest's voting regulations, the EBU worked with its voting partner, Digame, to create a substitute aggregated result (calculated based on the results of other countries with similar voting records), which was approved by voting monitor Ernst & Young, to determine the Belarusian jury votes for the final.
 In these results, Israel, which did not receive points from any other jury during the final, received 12 points from Belarus.

 However, Twitter user @euro_bruno noted on 19 May that an incorrect substitute Belarusian result was purportedly used during the broadcast of the final.
 The mistake was later confirmed in a statement issued by the EBU on 22 May.
 According to the statement, the EBU "discovered that due to a human error an incorrect aggregated result was used.
 This had no impact on the calculation of points derived from televoting across the 41 participating countries and the overall winner and Top 4 songs of the contest remain unchanged.
 To respect both the artists and EBU Members which took part, to correct the grand final results in accordance with the rules."

 The error, a reversal of the Belarusian aggregated votes, led to the bottom ten countries receiving points instead of the top ten.
 Malta, which had been incorrectly ranked last, would receive Belarus' 12 jury points, and Israel would end up with no jury points.
-The corrected point totals also changed some rankings: Sweden finished fifth overall instead of Norway, Belarus finished 24th overall instead of Germany, San Marino ended 19th despite losing four points, and North Macedonia won the jury vote instead of Sweden.
+The corrected point totals also changed some rankings: Sweden finished fifth overall instead of Norway, Belarus came 24th instead of Germany, San Marino ended 19th despite losing four points, and North Macedonia won the jury vote instead of Sweden.

 Several publications criticised the error.
 Dutch newspaper Algemeen Dagblad said the EBU had to present the new vote totals "blushing with shame", calling the situation "chaos".
 British newspaper Metro thought the EBU had "screwed up", while the Daily Mirror named the accidental reversal of the aggregated vote total a "scandalous blunder".

 The corrected results have been used in all following scoreboards, where applicable.